Direkt zum Inhalt springen

 a) Description of the method

-Seminars at universities serve to deepen scientific knowledge and can be offered on any topic of the respective subject area.
+Seminars at universities serve to deepen academic knowledge and can be offered on any topic in the respective subject area.
 In contrast to lectures, the focus here is on interactivity between teachers and seminar participants and the joint development of topics.
-Methodologically, seminars often include exercises, discussions or presentations by students.
-At the end of a seminar there is usually a term paper or assignment.
+In terms of methodology, seminars often involve exercises, discussions or presentations by students.
+At the end of a seminar, there is usually a term paper or assignment.

 What is it good for?

-The aim of the teaching format seminar is the scientific deepening of a subject area and - in combination with a term paper - the competence development in the field of scientific writing.
-Especially due to the small groups of up to 30 participants, work can be done intensively.
-Each seminar participant can be individually involved and challenged, since participation of the learners is part of the didactic concept.
+The aim of the seminar teaching format is to deepen the academic knowledge of a subject area and - in combination with a term paper - to develop skills in the area of academic writing.
+The small groups of up to 30 people allow for intensive work.
+Each seminar participant can be individually involved and challenged, as learner participation is part of the didactic concept.

 Procedure

 The procedure depends on how the seminar is designed.
-If it is a literature seminar, the students regularly read texts in preparation and analyze and discuss them in the classroom.
-If the learning objectives are that students should gain moderation and teaching experience, they can be assigned the task of designing an event lesson.
-In another version of the seminar, the students are more involved by working on (their homework) topics in presentations and thus filling a larger part of the classroom sessions.
-In this case, the instructors must ensure that the common thread remains recognizable throughout the semester.
-The lecturers should intensively support the students in the preparation of the presentations in order to achieve a high quality of the impulses by the students.
+If it is a literature seminar, students regularly read texts in preparation and analyze and discuss them in the classroom.
+If the learning objectives are for students to gain moderation and teaching experience, they can be given the task of organizing a session.
+In another form of the seminar, students are more involved by working on (their homework) topics in presentations and thus filling a larger part of the classroom sessions.
+In this case, teachers must ensure that the common thread remains recognizable throughout the semester.
+Teachers should provide students with intensive support in preparing their presentations in order to achieve a high quality of input from the students.

 Group size

-Small groups up to a maximum of 30 participants.
-This allows all participants to be effectively involved in discussions and exercises, given the appropriate moderation skills and assignments.
+Small groups with a maximum of 30 participants.
+This allows all participants to be effectively involved in discussions and exercises if they have the appropriate moderation skills and tasks.

 Time required

-Preparation of seminar content, possibly a presentation, exercise texts, case studies or discussion guide.
-Compared to the lecture, the time expenditure arises more from the preparation of good assignments and the supervision of the students.
+Preparation of the seminar content, possibly a presentation, exercise texts, case studies or discussion guidelines.
+Compared to lectures, more time is spent preparing good assignments and supervising students.

-Smaller rooms with projector.
+Smaller rooms with projectors.
 U-shaped seating facilitates discussion.
-Student mobility should be possible when small group work is required.
+It should be possible for students to move around if small group work is required.

 Materials

-Students should have access to seminar-preparatory materials (e.g., literature lists, required reading).
+Students should have access to preparatory materials for the seminar (e.g. literature lists, compulsory reading).

 b) How does & the seminar promote the following diversity dimensions?